 In 1962, David Frost rose to prominence during the satire boom in the United Kingdom when he was chosen to host the satirical programme That Was the Week That Was.

-On 23 November 1963, That Was the Week That Was featured a tribute to the assassinated President John F. Kennedy.
+On November 23, 1963, a tribute to the assassinated President John F. Kennedy formed an entire edition of That Was the Week That Was.

-Around July 1969, David Frost interviewed Rupert Murdoch whose recently acquired Sunday newspaper, the News of the World, had just serialised the memoirs of Christine Keeler, a central figure in the Profumo scandal of 1963.
+Around 1969, David Frost interviewed Rupert Murdoch whose recently acquired Sunday newspaper, the News of the World, had just serialised the memoirs of Christine Keeler, a central figure in the Profumo scandal of 1963.

-In September 1968, there was a particularly fraught meeting of the Network Programme Committee, where Lew Grade expressed hatred of David Frost.
+In September 1968, there was a fraught meeting of the Network Programme Committee, where Lew Grade expressed hatred of David Frost.

 In 1970, David Frost was engaged to American actress Diahann Carroll.
-The engagement lasted until 1973.

 In 1970, David Frost's TV special, Frost on America, featured guests such as Jack Benny and Tennessee Williams.

-In 1974, David Frost interviewed heavyweight boxer Muhammad Ali at his training camp in Deer Lake, Pennsylvania, before "The Rumble in the Jungle" with George Foreman.
+In 1974, David Frost interviewed heavyweight boxer Muhammad Ali at his training camp in Deer Lake, Pennsylvania before "The Rumble in the Jungle" with George Foreman.

 In 1974, David Frost was briefly engaged to American model Karen Graham.